I often say that a white paper writer should “think like a lawyer.”

 Now when you need a citation, you already have it in PowerPoint, ready to paste into your white paper.

-If you want to use a cloud-based app to manage your white paper research, one likely choice is Evernote.
+If you want to use a cloud-based app to manage your white paper research, one popular choice is Evernote.

-You can use Evernote to save ideas, web articles, scanned articles, photos, graphics, status reports, or anything else you come across in your research.
+You can use Evernote to save ideas, web pages, scanned articles, photos, graphics, status reports, or anything else you come across in your research.

 And you can sync all your devices, so all your notes are with you no matter which device you have at hand.